 - Avoid writing to or reading from low-memory globals unless absolutely necessary. - Do not use low-memory globals that are labeled private, reserved for future use, or that are undocumented. - Do not use low-memory globals when there is a trap or library routine which accomplishes the same task.
-For example, A/UX does not support the low-memory global Ticks, but it does support the TickCount trap.
+For example, A/UX does not have an event queue that you can access in low memory, but it does support all of the Event Manager traps for accessing the Event Queue (e.g., GetNextEvent, WaitNextEvent, EventAvail).